Is A Traditional Website Still Effective Website Design?

 That brings us to today.
 Today’s CMS (content management system) based website is now appearing more minimalistic—partly due to WordPress templates and other easy to manage solutions, i.e., website builders like Squarespace and Wix.
 Relevant content is mandatory through blog posts, webinars, live Q&As and so much more.
 While graphics, in some cases, have been relegated to flat art design—leaving room for a new wave of art direction.

-In fact, today’s website or modern website design focuses on two components:
+Today’s website or modern website design focuses on two components:

 So what is a modern website?